HK242-DADN-GreenSense/GreenSense-BE/routes/README.md

 # Routing (API)

-Contains Flask Blueprints, use for creating API path for client to call,
+Contains Flask Blueprints, use for creating API path or internal url path